 Native project partners

 ACTE work through cooperation, innovative thinking and the knowledge generated from thousands of people within our member organisations.
-With the Native project the focus is on developing design talent, by connecting up-and-coming designers with the fashion industry.
+With the Native project the focus was on developing design talent, by connecting up-and-coming designers with the fashion industry.
 The Native project is co-funded by the European Union’s “Creative Europe” program (EU proposal number 607463-CREA-1-2019-SE-CULT-COOP1).

 The main ACTE partners in Native are: